Coconut Palm trees path to an idyllic white sand beach at Cozumel Island, Mexico

 Don’t get it mixed up with the beach club entrance.
 Specifically the small sandy area to the right of the beach club access.

 For the deeper reefs, the popular ones area Palancar, Columbia, El Cielo sandbar.
 You need a boat for all of these.
-We offer all-inclusive 3-reef snorkeling tour for $65 if you want it.
+We offer the popular 3-reef Cozumel snorkeling tour if you want the easiest all-inclusive snorkeling experience.
 Plus you get BONUS beach club access and the best Cancellation policy on the island.

 🛡️